JS-RML/Learning-to-Grasp-by-Digging/README.md

     conda env create -n learn_dig -f requirements.yaml

 ## 3. A Quick Start (Demo in Simulation)
-This demo runs with our trained model in simulation, which depicts the bin picking of domino blocks from a cluttered bin.
+This demo runs our trained model in simulation, which illustrates the bin picking of domino blocks from a cluttered bin.

 **Instruction**
 1. Download this repository: